Melting Pot 2.0

+Each player has their own unique color.
+Players aim to claim territory by painting walls in their color.
+Wet paint (dull version of each player's color) provides no reward.
+25 steps after painting a wall, if no other paint was applied since, the paint dries and changes to the brighter version of the claiming player's color.
+All dry paint on a wall yields reward stochastically to the claiming player with a fixed rate.
+The more walls a player has claimed the more reward they may expect to achieve per timestep.

-Players can claim a resource in two ways: (1) by touching it, and (2) by using a ``claiming beam'', different from the zapping beam, which they also have.
-Claimed resources are colored in the unique color of the player that claimed them.
-Unclaimed resources are gray.
+Players can claim a wall in two ways: (1) by touching it with the paintbrush they carry, and (2) by flinging paint forward.
+Claimed walls are colored in the unique color of the player that claimed them.
+Unclaimed walls are gray.

-Once a resource has been claimed a countdown begins.
-After 100 timesteps, the claimed resource becomes active.
-This is visualized by a white and gray plus sign appearing on top.
-Active resources provide reward stochastically to the player that claimed them at a rate of 0.01 per timestep.
-Thus the more resources a player claims and can hold until they become active, the more reward they obtain.
+Once a wall has been claimed a countdown begins.
+After 25 timesteps the paint on the wall dries and the wall is said to be `active'.
+This is visualized by the paint color brightening.
+Active walls provide reward stochastically to the player that claimed them at a rate of 0.01 per timestep.
+Thus the more resources a player claims and can hold until the paint dries and they become active, the more reward they obtain.